 - Two years (60 Semester hours) of general academic studies from an accredited college or university with an overall Grade Point Average of 2.0 ("C" Average) on a 4.0 scale.
 Hours for remedial courses will not be counted.
-No more than two (2) transcripts will be evaluated.
 The cumulative hours and Grade Point Average (GPA) must appear on the transcript.
 Candidates must submit "official" transcripts that meet Metro's Educational Standards.
 At least one half of the total hours must be taken in residence, no more than half may be earned in non-traditional credits.

 Applicant must have at least 2 years of active military duty and possess a high school diploma or GED.
 Must not have been released or discharged under other than Honorable from any of the Armed Forces of the United States.

 Applicants must have a high school diploma or GED and documentation of a minimum of 2 years full-time law enforcement experience in a patrol capacity with a certification from Tennessee P.O.S.T. or equivalent State certification board.

 Applicants must have a high school diploma or GED and have 5 years of Full time (40 hour per week) responsible work experience.

 - Must be a minimum of 21 years of age by the time you start the MNPD Training Academy.

 - Must have normal depth perception and must meet minimum color vision requirements in order to perform essential job functions.
 Candidates passing the PIP, Farnsworth D-15 or the HRR 4th Edition color vision test, with a color vision deficiency severity classification no greater than "mild" or "medium", will be deemed to have met the color vision requirement.

 - Valid "Class D" Driver's License.